 Recordings Of Field Sobriety Tests

 Video evidence is also used to record the results of the field sobriety tests in New Jersey.
-This test uses three components to judge sobriety: the horizontal gaze nystagmus, the walk and turn, and the one-leg stand.
 They're all admissible in court as evidence of inebriation.
 Video recordings of field sobriety tests can sometimes misrepresent reality.
-An experienced lawyer can point out an officer's failure to provide a flat surface with a visible straight line for the walk and turn, or the presence of treacherous weather and a wet ground, for example.
+An experienced lawyer can point out an officer's failure to provide a flat surface with a visible straight line for the walk and turn, or the presence of treacherous weather and a wet ground.
 Also, some aspects of the sobriety tests are invisible to video while others are exaggerated.
-In the horizontal gaze nystagmus, an officer watches the eyes of a driver for involuntary movements that indicate alcohol consumption.
-But these movements are too subtle for a judge to gauge by video.
+In the horizontal gaze nystagmus, an officer watches the eyes of a driver for involuntary movements that indicate alcohol consumption, but these movements are too subtle for a judge to gauge by video.
 And the stumbling that allegedly indicates intoxication in the walk and turn and one-leg stand is not unique to drunk drivers; many critics contend these tests are designed to fail most drivers.
 A dash-mounted video recording in the hands of a qualified attorney can do more than poke holes in the field sobriety testing.